cfengine/documentation/reference/promise-types/files.markdown

 Note the parent directory of a search is not deleted in recursive deletions.
-In CFEngine 2 there was an option to delete the parent of the search.
-In CFEngine 3 you must code a separate promise to delete the single parent object.
+You must code a separate promise to delete the single parent object.

 ```cf3